-NWDAF may provide statistics or prediction on pattern of AMF load changes to Consumer NF based on output analytics as outlined in Table 6.29.3-1 and Table 6.29.3-2.
+NWDAF may provide statistics or prediction on pattern of AMF load changes to Consumer NF based on output analytics as outlined in Table 6.29.3.1-1 and Table 6.29.3.1-2.

+6.29.3.2 Application status analytics output

 Many network analytics could be derived by the NWDAF by using the input data from UE.

-For example, Application Status statistics information is defined in Table 6.29.3-3.
+For example, Application Status statistics information is defined in Table 6.29.3.2-1.